jsoto3000/js-museum-of-candy-master/README.md

 <a name="about"></a>
 ## About
 In this code along I created a mock website for Museum of Candy using the provided starter files.
 I also leveraged the [colorhunt.co](https://colorhunt.co/ "colorhunf.co") website to change the color palette.
-I also employed some my light photoshop skills for the images.
+I also employed some of my light photoshop skills for the images.

 <a name="features"></a>
 ## Features